ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Read access to your data file (This is the .csv or .tsv you created in [Part 1](#part-1-set-up-your-tabular-data-source-for-edm).)
     - Write access to the location you'll use for storing hashed data (this can be a folder on a local drive)
-    - Write access to Microsoft Azure Service for [Azure Blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction)

 2. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
+Make sure to note the installation location (such as `C:\`).

 3. To authorize the EDM Upload Agent, run the following PowerShell cmdlet in Exchange Online Protection: